-Since its inception, the HR Executive of the Year award has been presented to 27 recipients, while 90 individuals have now been named to the HR Honor Roll.
+Since its inception in 1989, the HR Executive of the Year award has been presented to 29 recipients, while 97 individuals have now been named to the HR Honor Roll.

-The HR Honor Roll competition is divided into two categories: organizations with fewer than 7,500 employees and organizations with 7,500 or more employees.
-This year, two HR executives are being recognized in the under-7,500-employees category and two HR executives are being recognized in the 7,500-employees-or-more category.
+The HR Honor Roll competition is again divided into two categories: Organizations with fewer than 7,500 employees and organizations with 7,500 or more employees.
+This year, two HR executives are being recognized in the under 7,500 employees category and one HR executive is being recognized in the 7,500 employees or more category.

-Judges for the 2014 competition included Dennis Donovan, vice chairman of Cerberus Operations and Advisory Co., and the 2003 HR Executive of the Year winner; Fred Foulkes, director of the Human Resource Policy Institute and professor of management policy at the Boston University School of Management; Richard Antoine, immediate past president of the National Academy of Human Resources and former global human resources officer of Procter & Gamble; Susan Meisinger, author, speaker and consultant on human resources, and former president and CEO of the Society for Human Resource Management; and David Shadovitz, editor-in-chief of Human Resource Executive®.
+Judges for the 2017 competition included: Richard Antoine, immediate past president of the National Academy of Human Resources and former global human resources officer of Procter & Gamble; Fred Foulkes, director of the Human Resource Policy Institute and professor of management policy at the Boston University School of Management; Tracy Keogh, chief human resources officer at HP Inc. and the 2015 HR Executive of the Year winner; Susan Meisinger, author, speaker and consultant on human resources, and former president and CEO of the Society for Human Resource Management; and David Shadovitz, editor-in-chief of Human Resource Executive®.